bikashdaga/my-links/README.md

 - [MACsec aka 802.1AE](https://en.wikipedia.org/wiki/IEEE_802.1AE) - Use me for confidentiality and integrity at layer 2, useful for WAN links -- `standard`
 - [Magic Wormhole](https://github.com/warner/magic-wormhole) - Safely and simply send arbitrary-sized files and directories (or short pieces of text) from one computer to another -- `Python`
 - [n2n](https://github.com/ntop/n2n) - L2 over L3 VPN that uses a peer-to-peer architecture -- `C`
+- [ngrok](https://ngrok.com) - Reverse proxy that creates a secure tunnel from a public endpoint to a locally running web service and captures & analyzes all traffic over the tunnel for later inspection and replay -- `rocks` `Golang`
 - [nipe](https://github.com/GouveaHeitor/nipe) - A script to make Tor Network your default gateway -- `perl BOOYA`
 - [OpenConnect](http://www.infradead.org/openconnect/) - Supports Cisco's AnyConnect SSL VPN -- `C`
 - [OpenVPN](https://openvpn.net/) - The one and only -- `C`